Key support person and patient advocates

 - help with the transition of care to the patient’s home.

-Key support people can visit from 8am to 8pm or even longer at the discretion of the nurse in charge of a ward.
+Key support people can visit even outside the hours of 8am to 8pm at the discretion of the nurse in charge of a ward.
 For example, the key support person may be able to stay beyond 8pm if:

 - they are the carer of a patient with an intellectual disability